ghoomfrog/silili/README.md

 </dl>
 <br>

 *aja* connects two related nouns or noun phrases.
 This is different from how nouns are modified (by adjectives or other nouns).
+So it can also be used as *if X then Y* or vice versa.

 ## Imperative